nemethconsulting/rec-hockey-svc/docs/tut-create-team.md

 1. Refer to the [teams resource](res-teams.md) doc for fields and values specific to this resource.

 2. Perform a `GET` call like you did in the [test your system](test-system.md) doc to retrieve a list of teams.
-In your subsequent `POST`, assign your team the next highest `id` available.
+The API does not automatically generate id values, so you must provide one.
+Use the highest existing id + 1.
 (In the case of the following POST, this `id` will be 6).

 3. Format your `POST` call as follows: